-1. Introduction
+1 Introduction

 Bridging the traditional gap between the spatio-temporal scales of weather and climate is a significant challenge facing the atmospheric community.
 In particular, progress in both medium-range and seasonal-to-interannual climate prediction relies on our understanding of recurrent weather patterns, hereafter weather regimes, and the identification of specific causes responsible for their favoured occurrence, persistence or transition.
 The weather regime paradigm has been extensively used to investigate the midlatitude atmospheric variability.
 The day-to-day meteorological fluctuations can be described in terms of temporal transition between regimes.
-The year-to-year (or longer timescale) climate fluctuations can be interpreted as changes in their frequency of occurrence provided the hypothesis of long-term quasi-stationary climate.
-This climate-oriented interpretation for weather regimes is shared with the so-called continuum paradigm (Franzke and Feldstein 2005) and appears to be very useful to better understand the low-frequency fluctuations of the Northern Hemisphere atmospheric teleconnection patterns.
-A brief description of the weather regime paradigm is given in the following section.
-Euro-Atlantic regimes are then presented as well as their teleconnections at intraseasonal and interannual timescales.
-A quick application for operational seasonal forecast within the EUROSIP framework is illustrated at the end of this paper.
+The year-to-year (or longer timescale) climate fluctuations can be interpreted on one hand as changes in their frequency of occurrence provided the hypothesis of long-term quasi-stationary climate, and on the other hand on changes in their intrinsic characteristics.
+This climate-oriented interpretation for weather regimes appears to be very useful to better describe and understand the low-frequency fluctuations of the Northern Hemisphere regional temperature and precipitation patterns.
+A brief description of the weather regime paradigm is given in the following.
+North Atlantic-European (NAE) regimes are then presented as well as their teleconnections at intraseasonal and interannual timescales leading to potential predictability.
+Emphasis is laid on Madden-Julian Oscillation (MJO), El Nino Southern Oscillation (ENSO) and decadal fluctuations of the North Atlantic basin.
+The role of midlatitude ocean through the so-called re-emergence mechanism is also described.
 Our study is limited here to the winter season.

-2. Weather regimes: concept and definition
+2 Weather regimes: concept and definition